victorLessa/API-MVC/README.md

 # API-MVC

+This application was developed using the MVC design standard.
-I recommend using yarn for this application.
+OBS: I recommend using yarn for this application.

 ## Run